Nishanth-Murali/NLP-Comedy_routines/README.md

 ● Identified topics in routines lasting 30 minutes using the topic modeling technique, Latent Dirichlet Allocation

 ● Experimented with Bayesian techniques to generate comedy transcripts similar to the ones given as input the Bayesian model

+DETAILS ABOUT THE PROJECT:

+# Data Cleaning
+## Introduction
+This notebook goes through a necessary step of any data science project - data cleaning.
+Data cleaning is a time consuming and unenjoyable task, yet it's a very important one.
+Keep in mind, "garbage in, garbage out".
+Feeding dirty data into a model will give us results that are meaningless.

+Specifically, we'll be walking through:

+Getting the data - in this case, we'll be scraping data from a website Cleaning the data - we will walk through popular text pre-processing techniques Organizing the data - we will organize the cleaned data into a way that is easy to input into other algorithms The output of this notebook will be clean, organized data in two standard text formats:

+Corpus - a collection of text
+Document-Term Matrix - word counts in matrix format Problem Statement
+As a reminder, our goal is to look at transcripts of various comedians and note their similarities and differences.
+Specifically, I'd like to know if Ali Wong's comedy style is different than other comedians, since she's the comedian that got me interested in stand up comedy.

+# Getting The Data
+Luckily, there are wonderful people online that keep track of stand up routine transcripts.
+Scraps From The Loft makes them available for non-profit and educational purposes.

+To decide which comedians to look into, I went on IMDB and looked specifically at comedy specials that were released in the past 5 years.
+To narrow it down further, I looked only at those with greater than a 7.5/10 rating and more than 2000 votes.
+If a comedian had multiple specials that fit those requirements, I would pick the most highly rated one.
+I ended up with a dozen comedy specials.